Making mean-estimation more efficient using an MCMC trace variance approach: DynaMITE: Introduction

-Assume we have a bounded, real-valued function $f:\Omega\to [a,b]$, and a distribution $\pi$ defined on the domain $\Omega$, and our goal is to estimate the average of this function, $\mu=\Expect_{\pi}[f(x)]$.
-Having enough samples from $\pi$, one can estimate $\mu$ by taking the average of such samples, usually referred to as the ``empirical mean'' $\hat{\mu}$.
-The accuracy of such estimation depends on the variance of $f$ and the number of samples.
-Unfortunately, it is NP-hard to sample from $\pi$ is NP-hard for many interesting problems, but Markov chains can often be used to \emph{approximately sample} from $\pi$ \cite{mixingAld,countingleWinklerBrightwell,wilson, danasurvey, levin2017markov}.
+Given a bounded, real-valued function $f:\Domain\to [a,b]$, and a distribution $\pi$ defined on the domain $\Domain$, our goal is to estimate the average of this function, $\mu \doteq \Expect_{\pi}[f(x)]$.
+Having enough independent samples from $\pi$, one can estimate $\mu$ by the \emph{empirical mean} $\hat{\mu}$, the average value of $f(x)$ over the samples.
+In many important applications it is hard (or even impossible) to efficiently generate independent samples from $\pi$.
+Instead, one can often generate a sequence of (nonindependent) samples by traversing a Markov chain with state space $S$ and stationary distribution $\pi$~\cite{mixingAld,countingleWinklerBrightwell,wilson, danasurvey, levin2017markov}. \emph{MCMC-mean estimation} is the process of generating an estimate of $\mu = \Expect_{\pi}[f(x)]$ from the Markov chain samples.
+The efficiency of an MCMC-mean estimator is measured by the accuracy of the estimate it generates, and its \emph{(sample) complexity} - the (expected) number of Markov chain transitions it uses for generating the estimate.
+The number of Markov chain transitions clearly dominates the computational complexity of the estimator.